blurrycontour/zuul-gerrit/doc/source/howtos/matrix-irc.rst

 ``#opendev`` channel on OFTC, but the process is similar for other channels or networks.

-Click the plus icon next to `Rooms` on the left of the screen, then click `Explore public rooms` in the dropdown that appears.
+Click the plus icon next to the `Home` space on the left of the screen, then click `Join public room` in the dropdown that appears.

 .. image:: /images/matrix/account-rooms-dropdown.png
    :align: center

-A popup dialog will appear; below the search bar in the dialog, click the dropdown selector labeled `Matrix rooms (matrix.org)` and change it to `OFTC rooms (matrix.org)`.
-Then enter ``#opendev`` into the search box.
+A popup dialog will appear where you can enter the name of the room to join.
+IRC channels are bridged to matrix with a special room name.
+OFTC channels are prefixed with ``#_oftc_`` and suffixed with ``:matrix.org``.
+To join the ``#opendev`` IRC channel, enter ``#_oftc_#opendev:matrix.org`` into the text field.

 .. image:: /images/matrix/account-rooms-opendev.png
    :align: center

-It will display `No results for "#opendev"` which is an unfortunate consequence of one of the anti-spam measures that is necessary on IRC.
-Disregard that and hit `enter` or click `Join`, and you will join the room.
+There will be no search results; an unfortunate consequence of one of the anti-spam measures necessary on IRC.
+Disregard that and hit `enter` or click `Join #oftc_#opendev:matrix.org`, and you will join the room.

 If this is your first time joining an OFTC channel, you will also receive an invitation to join the `OFTC IRC Bridge status` room.